Ria-Chaudhry/Mortality_Prediction/README.md

 ## CHoRUS execution boundary

 CHoRUS requires authorized access, a confirmed snapshot identifier, confirmed table/column mappings, and approved measurement-unit rules.
 SQL access is supplied only through named environment variables.
-The adapter selects configured columns, builds a server-side temporary eligible acute-cohort relation directly from mapped source tables, and joins large domains to that relation and their per-encounter predictor windows.
+The adapter selects configured columns, builds a server-side temporary eligible acute cohort relation directly from mapped source tables, and joins large domains to that relation and their per-encounter predictor windows.
 It never uses `SELECT *` or a cohort-sized SQL `IN (...)` parameter list.

 `configs/chorus.paper.yaml` contains the expected paper counts but deliberately fails closed because the snapshot, site mappings, units, top-21 override, event counts, and release governance have not been confirmed: